rayw000/translate-mode/README.md

 Translate Mode
 ==============================
-A paragraph-based Emacs minor mode for doing article translation jobs.
+A paragraph-oriented Emacs minor mode for doing article translation jobs.
 Your original article buffer will be scrolled automatically along with your translation buffer scrolling.
 Never get lost!

 ## Screenshot